 Within WIMO important issues of marine monitoring will be researched in close cooperation with the responsible authorities.
 The joint research project is aimed at providing methods of exploring seabed habitats, detecting and analysing the dynamics of suspended solids as well as forming a comprehensive representation and assessment of biodiversity, sensitivity to oil and eutrophication.

-WIMO is a partnership between an array of research institutes as well as state agencies (including the national park administration of Lower Saxony’s Wadden Sea), and is steered by the WIMO project office at the Hanse-Wissenschaftskolleg, Institute for Advanced Study (HWK).
+WIMO is a partnership between an array of research institutes as well as state agencies (including the national park administration of Lower Saxony’s Wadden Sea) and steered by the WIMO project office at the Hanse-Wissenschaftskolleg, Institute for Advanced Study (HWK).

 List of publications WIMO Veröffentlichungen – Stand 04.02.2016